Federal Health Minister has responded to the first confirmed case of community transmission of coronavirus (COVID-19) in Australia.

 He also stressed health and aged care workers who have visited these locations should avoid work for 14 days.

-Despite the concerns, Mr Hunt urged Australians to continue their everyday business and remember to maintain good personal hygiene practices.
+Despite the concerns, the Federal Health Minister urged Australians to continue their everyday business and remember to maintain good personal hygiene practices.

-“The message for Australians is that it is perfectly safe to go about their daily business and do exactly what they would normally do,” he said.
+“The message for Australians is that it is perfectly safe to go about their daily business and do exactly what they would normally do,” the Federal Health Minister said.

 You can read the full release on the Minister’s website.